dangdennis/dangdennis/README.md

 - ⚡ Fun fact: ...
 -->

 You won't find much anything here except lots of random garbage code I play with.
-I try out languages and frameworks left and right, and have unfortunately come to the conclusion that there isn't a perfect language with a perfect ecosystem.
-Trade-offs must exist.

 If there was a perfect language, it'd have:
 1. Unified tooling and stdlib for networking and unix APIs, e.g. cargo, go, dotnet, lsp.